-On the sidelines of the UN General Assembly (UNGA) this week, at a high-level roundtable of humanitarian headliners, UN Women presented their latest urgent brief on the “Global Gendered Impacts of the Ukraine Crisis,” in which they report the devastating and disproportionate impact the war is having on women.
+On the sidelines of the UN General Assembly (UNGA) this week, at a high-level roundtable of humanitarian representatives, UN Women presented their latest urgent brief on the “Global Gendered Impacts of the Ukraine Crisis,” in which they report the devastating and disproportionate impact the war is having on women.

 View this post on Instagram